dikortis/LetsTalkETC/Episodes/Episode_9.md

 they
-is we started off looking at okay how can we just connect to a client you know an etherion classic client so the first the first thing we try to do is just you know stoop do a successful handshake and so we might as well so we're able to connect to the etherium network and then the next step was okay well let's try and let's try and download the blockchain so that's that's pretty much the phase that we're in at the moment is
+is we started off looking at okay how can we just connect to a client you know an ethereum classic client so the first the first thing we try to do is just you know stoop do a successful handshake and so we might as well so we're able to connect to the etherium network and then the next step was well let's try and let's try and download the blockchain so that's that's pretty much the phase that we're in at the moment is